ad-freiburg/qlever/README.md

 So far no major problems are known.
 Support for more platforms would be a highly appreciated contribution.

-As of September 2016, you also have to have google sparsehash installed.
+You also have to have google sparsehash installed.
-If this sin't the case on your system run
+If this isn't the case on your system, run:

     git clone https://github.com/sparsehash/sparsehash.git
     cd  sparsehash